5hadowblad3/5hadowblad3.github.io/_pages/about.md

 **I am serving as the PC for [CCS 2025](https://www.sigsac.org/ccs/CCS2025/), [ISSTA 2025](https://conf.researchr.org/home/issta-2025), as well as co-chairing [SPLASH 2025](https://2025.splashcon.org).
 Look forward to seeing your submission!**

 ### **NEWS!**
+ * Our extension paper of GiantSan (ASPLOS'24 Best Paper) is accepted in top system journal [TOCS](https://dl.acm.org/journal/tocs) for less instrumentation overhead!
  * Our paper on optimizing fuzzing with fine-grained scheduling feedback is accepted in [TOSEM](https://dl.acm.org/journal/tosem)!
  * Our paper on parallel fuzzing is accepted in [ISSTA 25](https://conf.researchr.org/home/issta-2025)!
  * Our paper on decoupling sanitizers from fuzzing is accepted in [ICSE 25](https://conf.researchr.org/home/icse-2025)!
  * Our study for Android APP token privacy leakage issues has been accepted in [EMSE 25](https://link.springer.com/journal/10664)!